5 min read

 5. Bobbing for apples.
 This is a time-honored tradition that’s easy to set up and guarantees fun for everyone.
 Buy a bag of apples from your local market or grocery store, and fill a bucket or tub with water from the hose.
 See who can use only their mouth to get a floating apple out of the tub.
 Bonus: the apples make for a healthy snack to balance out all the Halloween candy.

 6. Make witch’s brew!
 Here’s a fun group activity for making a no-mess slime that the little ones can play with afterward.
 Mix shaving cream, food coloring, white glue, baking soda, and saline solution in a bowl, and you’ll have a fluffy dough-like substance you can knead, smoosh and play with.

 7. Ghost stories on the trampoline.
 Practice your favorite scary story and wait until nightfall to congregate on your Halloween-decorated Springfree Trampoline.
 Then pass around the flashlight and take turns telling ghost stories in in the dark.

 8. Make a Halloween tic-tac-toe board.
-If you have a square-tiled patio, use black and orange chalk to color a 3x3 grid of squares in a clear area, or set up a grid using yellow Halloween caution tape.
-Challenge the kids to paint rocks in matching game piece sets of ghosts, jack-o-lanterns, or Frankenstein’s monsters.
-Add googly eyes for extra spookiness!
+If you have a square-tiled patio, use black and orange chalk to color a 3x3 grid of squares in a clear area or set up a grid using yellow Halloween caution tape on on your Springfree Trampoline mat.

 9. Costume-crafting party.
 Pull out the costume trunk and gather up your crafting supplies for a day of designing Halloween costumes on the back patio.
 Pick a sunny day and get to work snipping, gluing, sewing and modeling your best costume ideas.